Un1vers4lty/GNU-Linux-Compendium/ROADMAP.md

   - v1.6 (Virtualization Prep & Integration)
     - Focus:
   - v2.0 (Virtualization Update)
-    - Focus: Shipping the finalized product of the integrated local device VM's and distro library
+    - Focus: Delivering the finalized producct for the integrated local device VM's and distro library as an official release.

 ## Phase 3: